ifthenpay/ifthenpay-sdk-php/readme.md

 | Cofidis            | 60 minutes                                | no                                              |
 | Pix                | 5 minutes                                 | no                                              |

-Note: an expiration of 0 days means it expires in the same day at 23:59.
+Note: an expiration of 0 days means it expires on the same day at 23:59.